November Reconciliation Updates

 Our engineering teams are investigating a system error that caused some payments to be attempted on an unintended account.
 We are actively working to correct the affected accounts and sincerely apologize for any confusion or stress this may have caused your center and families.
 In the meantime, payments processed through POS, MyProcare, or Engagement Payments are going to the intended accounts, so you can continue using these methods as a workaround.

-Part of this issue has been addressed in the November 6 release.
+Part of this issue was addressed in the November 6 release.
 Version 2025.16

 Some MyProcare payments are unposted and missing from Pay Recon